DMD-4470/pr-demo-repository/README.md

 Fluffy smiled and said, "I can grant you three wishes, but be carefull what you wish for.
 Magic is unpredicatable and can have unforseen consequenses."

 Tim thought hard about his wishes.
-He said, "First, I wish for a never-ending suply of choclate.
+He said, "First, I wish for a never-ending suply of chocolate.
 Second, I want to be the best futball player in the world.
 And third, I wish for peace and happyness for everyone in my villige."

 Fluffy waved his paws and said, "Your wishes are granted, but remeber, magic comes with a price."